2.6 C

 Every session in the 10 step program takes anywhere from 60 to 90 minutes to complete.
 And once all of the 10 treatments have been completed, impressive results are said to be achieved although it’s very much possible for noticeable changes to be attained after just a single session.

-Also Read 11 Reasons Why You Should Exercise
+Also Read Why Should You Take a Nap?

 There are also the so-called tune-up sessions recommended after completing the 10 step program.
 However, these follow up sessions are usually scheduled 6 to 12 months after the 10 step program.
 In some cases, no tune-up session is required by the individual.